StandardCyborg/nurbs/README.md

 ### Clamped B-Spline

-To construct a clamped spline, that is, a spline which passes through its endpoints, you may specify boundary conditions.
-To construct a clamped spline:
+To construct a clamped spline, that is, a spline which passes through its endpoints, you may specify boundary conditions with the `boundary` property:

 ```javascript
 curve = nurbs({